-3.5.2 The Time Attribute
+3.7.4 The Time Attribute

 Each message has a time attribute, which can be set to any value of type int or float (and in Python 2 also long).
-What you do with this value is entirely up to you.

 Some parts of Mido use the attribute for special purposes.
-In MIDI file tracks, it is used as delta time (in ticks).
+In MIDI file tracks, it is used as delta time (in ticks), and it must be a non-negative integer.